 It’s precisely small and medium-sized companies that form the backbone of Berlin’s economy.
 After all, it’s not for nothing that Berlin is known for its rear courtyard gems.
 Rear courtyard gems are companies that are world leaders in a specialized area thanks to their products and technologies.

-Take a look on Berlin’s top 200 employers and where they are located in the city.
-There is special on the job market in the Berliner Morgenpost (only in German) that collects this data annually.
+Take a look at Berlin’s top 200 employers and where they are located in the city.
+Additionally, the Berliner Morgenpost collects and publishes this data in an annual special (only in German).

-Finding a job atn international companies in Berlin
+Finding a job at international companies in Berlin

 Many major international companies may have premises in Berlin, but their headquarters with their centralized HR management could be somewhere else in Germany or in the world.
-HR matters at the Berlin premises are also co-directed from there.
+HR matters, as the Berlin premises are also co-directed from there.
 So you should read job offers attentively.
 Often Berlin is listed as a location in addition to other cities and there is no Berlin address or contact person in the city.

 Search the capital region on the Berlin Partner job portal using the main keywords of your desired job, such as sales, optics, electronics, 3D, consulting, etc. Even if your dream job doesn’t come up immediately, this will allow you to learn the names of Berlin companies.
 If a company appeals to you, keep an eye on it.

 Recognition of foreign professional qualifications